FBoucher/stream-projects/Streams/2019-08-02-Fixing-the-On-the-Road-Setup.md

 - 00:05:00 - Building/ the On-the-Road setup
 - 00:43:06 - Recap of the Issue with the deployment
 - 01:04:01 - Exploring the Kudu deployment script option
-- 01:24:03 - What if we use a different branch the the Function code...
+- 01:24:03 - What if we use a different branch the Function code...

 Goals